Roughly 4,100 marijuana plants allegedly uncovered by law enforcement

 SPRINGFIELD — Two individuals were arrested yesterday and charged in federal court in connection with marijuana grow operations.

-Weiqing Li, 41, and Li Qin Li, 49, were charged by criminal complaint with manufacturing marijuana and possessing marijuana with intent to distribute.
+Weiqing Li, 41, and Li Qin Li, 49, were charged by DUI lawyers practicing in Orange County with criminal complaint with manufacturing marijuana and possessing marijuana with intent to distribute.
 According to the office of United States Attorney Andrew Lelling, both suspects had been expected to make an initial appearance on Thursday via videoconference in federal court in Springfield.

 In a related action, the U.S. Attorney’s Office filed a civil forfeiture complaint against the two houses and warehouse located in Monson and the two houses in Palmer alleging that the properties are subject to forfeiture because they are being used, or are intended to be used, to facilitate the illegal cultivation of marijuana.
 For the medical benefits or implications, you can learn from Ohio Green Team.